Lurkars/ghs-server/README.md

 ### Change port

-To run the server on a different port (default: 8080), place/edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.port=9999`.
+To run the server on a different port (default: 8080), edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.port=9999`.

 Replace `9999` with the port of your choice.

 ### Run public

 A public server accepts any password and creates a game for it.
 So the password is more an identifier for an individual game than a protection.
-To make a public server place/edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.public=true`.
+To make a public server edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.public=true`.

 ### Enable SSL

 If you want to connect to the server from a client using HTTPS the websocket connection is upgraded to wss by any modern browser.
 Therefore a connection to a server in local network is only possible when enabling SSL.
 A self-signed certificate is already shipped within (yes, inlcuding hardcoded password visible for everyone).
-So to simple enable SSL, just place/edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.ssl.enabled=true`.
+So to simple enable SSL, just edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.ssl.enabled=true`.
 Because self-signed certificate is used, it is untrusted by all modern browsers.
 To be able to connect, just call `https://{your-ip}:{server-port}` (`https://localhost:8080` with default values) and accept the security warnings.
 Afterwards you should be able to connect via SSL.
 (This has to be done for each client.)

 To serve with your own certificate, overwrite the following properties in your `application.properties`-file: